Lewis Capaldi won't be releasing any new music this year: "People have suffered enough"

 Earlier this summer, Capaldi compared the process of making his debut album to putting his second one together: “Writing a follow-up to this big guy has been equal parts difficult and rewarding.
 Most of the time when I was making the first album I felt like I was making an arse of it.”

 In May, the singer released his live EP ‘To Tell The Truth I Can’t Believe We Got This Far’.
-The collection contains stripped-back versions of ‘Divinely Uninspired…’ tracks, with some recorded on the rooftop of the famous Capitol Records building in Los Angeles.
+The collection contains stripped-back versions of ‘Divinely Uninspired…’ tracks, some of which were recorded on the rooftop of LA’s famous Capitol Records building.